 Note: This section explains how to flush the CH plumbing system.
-See the next section for steps on flushing the DHW Heat Exchanger.

 When replacing an existing boiler, the heating system shall be flushed with an approved system cleaner before the new boiler is added to the system.

 Manual Flush Procedure:

 Note: Reference section "14.1 Approved Cleaners, Inhibitors and Antifreezes" in the Appendix for an approved list of system cleaners, inhibitors, and antifreezes.